Suffolk County Child Custody Lawyer Providing Guidance for Clients Dealing With Child Custody Matters in New York

 There are usually two parts to a custody order.
 First, the order will define who has legal custody of the child, meaning who gets to make important decisions for the child, such as where the child will attend school, what kind of religious education the child will receive, and the type of medical care the child may get.
 The custody order may give both parents equal decision-making powers or may award one of the parents the power to make the final decision.
 Then, there is physical or residential custody, which simply addresses which parent the child will live with for most of the time.
 The parent that the child resides with is considered the custodial parent, and the non-custodial parent usually has a predetermined visitation schedule to access the child.

-What Is the Child’s Best Interest Factor and How Is It Used in Custody Decisions?
+What Is The Child’s Best Interest Factor And How Is It Used In Custody Decisions?

 As mentioned previously, the state of New York no longer assumes that the mother is automatically the best caretaker for the child.
 Instead, it focuses on making custody determinations based on what is best for the child, using a series of guidelines and standards commonly referred to as the “best interest of the child.”
 Additionally, parents are allowed to determine a parenting plan and schedule that best fits their family’s needs if they are able to negotiate an agreement.